risvh/miniOneLifeCompile/README.md

 To compile the client and editor for Linux:

-Change the number in "PLATFORM" to 1, to ensure compile and editor default to linux.
+Either specify platform with 1 as below, or change the number in PLATFORM_OVERRIDE to 1 to make compiling default to linux.

 (Note: running graphical apps on WSL requires additional third-party apps, e.g. Xming, to work)